raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-In the 'Materials' folder in the 'Project' window, add a new material named 'DarkSkybox'.
+In the 'Materials' folder in the 'Project' window, create a new material named 'DarkSkybox'.

 --- /task ---